telerik/maui-docs/controls/accordion/overview.md

 ---
 title: Overview
 page_title: .NET MAUI Accordion Documentation - Overview
-description: "Review the main features of the .NET MAUI Accordion control."
+description: Review the main features of the .NET MAUI Accordion control.
 position: 0
 slug: accordion-overview
 ---

 # .NET MAUI Accordion Overview

-**Telerik UI for .NET MAUI Accordion** is a vertically collapsible content panel that displays only one of its items at a time within the available space. `RadAccordion` helps you save screen space and at the same time present the content to the end user in an accessible way.
+Telerik UI for .NET MAUI Accordion is a vertically collapsible content panel that displays only one of its items at a time within the available space. `RadAccordion` helps you save screen space and at the same time present the content to the end user in an accessible way.

 ![.NET MAUI Accordion Overview](images/accordion-overview.png)